 There are a LOT of stories about how Valentine’s Day got its start, but no matter how it began, it’s a great opportunity to show the people we love just how much they mean to us!
 Celebrated each year across the globe on February 14th, this holiday is a special time for gift giving, diverse cultural traditions, heart shaped decorations, and romantic acts big and small.

-Keep scrolling for fun activities, crafts, and some extra inspiration on how to celebrate with your loved ones this year!
-Be sure to check out a brand-new PBS KIDS Family Night with Valentine’s Day specials featuring heartfelt episodes from Pinkalicious & Peterrific and Daniel Tiger starting on Saturday, February 10th at 7 PM.
+Keep scrolling for fun activities, crafts, and some extra inspiration to celebrate with your loved ones this year!
+And be sure to check out Valentine’s Day specials and heartfelt episodes featuring all your favorite friends on PBS KIDS.

 Jump to article sections: